Late time attractors of some varying Chaplygin gas cosmological models: Introduction

 and

+where $H$ is the Hubble parameter, $a$ is the scale factor, while $n$ is a constant, will be used to be the dark energy.
+Eventually, we see from Equations (\ref{eq:firstfluid}) and (\ref{eq:secondfluid}) that another crucial aspect allowing us to study the cosmological models is the interaction term Q. In other words, it should be given in order to close the system of differential equations describing the background dynamics of the universe with interacting dark energy models.
+In this paper, we consider non-linear interactions Q to be presented in Section \ref{sec:IntModels}.
+It should be mentioned, that we assume dark matter is a pressureless fluid.

+To end this section, let us mention that the phase space analysis allows immediately demonstrate, that considered forms of non-gravitational interactions allow solving the cosmological coincidence problem.
+Besides the phase space analysis we applied Bayesian Machine Learning approach and learned the constraints on the parameters of each model.
+It gives a hint that within considered models the $H_{0}$ tension cannot be solved.
+Moreover, we found which of the models eventually needs to be ruled out.

-To construct cosmological models of this paper, we assume that dark matter is a pressureless fluid.
-The other aspect allowing us to study our models it is an assumption of the form of the interaction term $Q$.
-Particularly, we are interested in non linear interactions, which will be presented in section~\ref{sec:IntModels}. \\\\ The paper is organised as follows: In section~\ref{sec:IntModels} we will present basics on the phase space analysis to find late time attractor solutions of the field equations of General Relativity.
-In section~\ref{sec:PSA} phase space analysis is performed, late time attractors are found and classified according to their cosmological applicability.
-Finally, discussion on obtained results are summarised in section~\ref{sec:Discussion}.
+The paper is organised as follows: In Section \ref{sec:IntModels} , we will discuss how the phase space analysis can be implemented to find late time attractor solutions for suggested new cosmological models.
+In Section \ref{sec:PSA}, the phase space analysis is performed, late time attractors are found and classified according to their cosmological applicability.
+Moreover, in Section \ref{sec:FFS}, for each model the constraints on the parameters using Bayesian Machine Learning have been learned.
+In the same section very briefly the crucial aspects of the approach have been discussed too.
+Finally, discussion on obtained results are summarised in Section \ref{sec:Discussion}.